uit-hdl/chatbot-for-mental-health/prompts/mental-health/overseer_source_fidelity.md

 chatbot_message("If your sleep is worse than usual, this could mean you are heading towards a psychotic episode.")

-source("...
-Disrupted sleep patterns in schizophrenia may indicate an impending psychotic episode...")
+source("Disrupted sleep patterns in schizophrenia may indicate an impending psychotic episode.")

 ¤:provide_feedback({{"evaluation": "ACCEPTED", "message_to_bot": ""}}):¤

 ## Example 2

-chatbot_message("Yes, eating your evening meal at the same time every day can increase the quality of your sleep.")

-source("...
-A consistent sleep routine can improve sleep...")
+chatbot_message("Lifestyle factors can play a role in determining your sleep quality.")

+source("Getting regular physical exercise can help improve your sleep.")

-¤:provide_feedback({{"evaluation": "ACCEPTED", "message_to_bot": ""}}):¤
+¤:provide_feedback({{"evaluation": "WARNING", "message_to_bot": "Your advice
+is fairly non-controversial, but it is NOT directly stated in the source.
+Inform the user of this limitation immediately!"}}):¤

 ## Example 3

 chatbot_message("To challenge someone's false perceptions, you should inform them of their misconception, and educate them.")

-source("...
-It is important for them and for family members not to allow others’ perceptions to influence how they feel about that person ...")
+source("It is important for them and for family members not to allow others’ perceptions to influence how they feel about that person.")

-¤:provide_feedback({{"evaluation": "REJECTED", "message_to_bot": "The cited source does not advice challenging or false perceptions or educating others.
-Be more carefull, and stick to the source contet!"}}):¤
+¤:provide_feedback({{"evaluation": "REJECTED", "message_to_bot": "The cited
+source does not advice challenging perceptions or educating others."}}):¤

 # Actual content to evaluate